Disaronno

-Disaronno Originale (28% abv) is a type of amaretto—an amber-colored liqueur with a characteristic almond taste, although it does not actually contain almonds.
-It is produced in Saronno, in the Lombardy region, and is sold worldwide.
+Disaronno Originale (28% ABV, 56 proof) is a type of amaretto—an amber-colored liqueur with a characteristic almond taste, although it does not actually contain almonds.
+It is produced in Saronno, in the Lombardy region of Italy, by ILLVA Saronno and is sold worldwide.
 According to the company, the liqueur is an infusion of apricot kernel oil with "absolute alcohol, burnt sugar, and the pure essence of seventeen selected herbs and fruits".
-The liqueur is sold in an oblong glass decanter designed by a craftsman from Murano.
+The liqueur is sold in an oblong glass bottle designed by a craftsman from Murano.

 The product was called Amaretto di Saronno (Amaretto from Saronno) until 2001, when it was rebranded as "Disaronno Originale" for marketing reasons.

-The company has promoted a legend about the origin of the drink: